reg1z/hyprSec/README.md

 ### 🤔 But why?
 *Why make a new set of dotfiles when there are already so many [awesome, practical setups](https://wiki.hyprland.org/Getting-Started/Preconfigured-setups/)?*

-**While maintaining simplicity**, the number one goal here is to create an easy-to-setup, intuitive Hyprland desktop experience with a *minimal attack surface **BY DEFAULT**.* Options to opt-in/install "riskier" conveniences such as an AUR helper are provided.
+**While maintaining simplicity**, the number one goal here is to create an easy-to-setup, easy-to-customize, intuitive Hyprland desktop experience with a *minimal attack surface **BY DEFAULT**.* Options to opt-in/install "riskier" conveniences such as an AUR helper are provided.
 The idea is to have a hardened set of configurations behaving just as smoothly as most other pre-packaged Hyprland setups, allowing end-users to opt-in to more convenience and risk as they deem necessary.

-Please note that I'm not saying that existing pre-configured setups are inherently insecure.
-It all depends on one's own threat model.
-However, for the more security-conscious, there are no convenient options that do a reliable job of minimizing bloat.
+Please note: I'm not saying ALL existing configs out there are inherently insecure.
+It depends on your threat model.
+However, there are no options known to me that aim to provide a "feature-complete" Hyprland desktop experience with an emphasis on security.

-Popular pre-packaged setups have their own quirks a few (what I consider to be) insecure defaults:
+Many popular pre-packaged setups have some quirks that have been irksome to me, plus a few (what I consider to be) insecure defaults:

+- Security is often sacrificed for aesthetics.
+- Security is often sacrificed for convenience.
+This is more forgiveable than the first point, but I believe its possible to attain a setup that is just as convenient using official packages to reduce overall risk.
-- They utilize the **Arch User Repository (AUR)** to some extent, including an AUR helper and AUR-sourced packages as part of the default installation.
-The AUR is not a stable trustworthy source from which to obtain daily-driven software with peace of mind.
-An AUR helper should be opt-in only (an option is included in the installer).
+- Most utilize the **Arch User Repository (AUR)** to some extent, including an AUR helper and AUR-sourced packages by DEFAULT, not giving the user an opportunity to opt-out.
+The AUR is not a stable trustworthy source of software packages.
+Packages often abandoned, left to go out-of-date, or change hands between users.
+It's a convenient option for most, but should remain opt-in only (an option is included in the installer).
-- Inclusion of redundant or unnecessary packages.
-- Utilize symbolic links in some form
+- ML4W uses symbolic link/ GNU stow to implement large portions of its functionality/directory structure.
+If the end-user had planned on augmenting a pre-configured setup with their own symbolic links and configs, this can drastically complicate things.

 ## Details

 ### Goals

+- Minimalist.
+Functionality beyond standard expectations should be opt-in.
 - Aside from the optional choice of an AUR helper, **ALL packages** included in the default installation script are sourced from the official Arch repositories.
-- In the installation script, opt-in `[y]es/[N]o` choices are `[N]o` by default.
+- In the installation script, optional selections are opt-out (`[N]o`) by default.
 - Secure-by-default.
-Default functionality should use reputable packages.
+Default functionality should be implemented using reputable packages.
 Functionality should be implemented with as few packages as possible.
-- Minimalist.
-Functionality beyond standard expectations should be opt-in.
 - UWSM-managed.
-- Uses no symbolic links.
-This gives the end-user more agency over directory structure.
+- Default configuration uses no symbolic links.
+This gives end-users more agency to personally customize.
-- Bluetooth is disabled by default.
-Must be manually enabled by user.
+- Similar to EndeavourOS's philosophy, Bluetooth is disabled by default.

-### Project Directory Topology

-- The installation script is `install.sh`
-- Most dotfiles are stored under `.config/`
-    - hyprland dotfiles are stored under `.config/hypr/`
-    - waybar dotfiles are stored under `.config/waybar/`
-- Asset files (images, etc.) are stored under `assets/`

 ### UWSM Quirks
 For these dotfiles, you might want to check out the [systemd startup guide on the Hyprland wiki](https://wiki.hyprland.org/Useful-Utilities/Systemd-start/)